 Many people are scared to work with recipes that involve dough and I can understand that because I used to be that way too.
-There is so much misinformation about how to work with dough, especially recipes that involve adding butter into the flour first.

 The ingredients you need

-- Unbleached All Purpose Flour (I prefer King Arthur.
+- Unbleached All-Purpose Flour (I prefer King Arthur.
 Read notes below about my tips for which flour to use. )

-How to make easy vanilla scones
+How to make the best vanilla scones

-After that I cut across the long rows I just cut and cut the butter into cubes.
-I like to do this first and then place the butter back into the fridge while I assemble the rest of the ingredients.
+Mix all of your dry ingredients well in a large bowl.
+I like to cut the stick of butter lengthwise into thirds with a sharp knife or pastry cutter.
+I then flip it to its side and cut it lengthwise again into thirds.
+I like to do this first and then place the butter back into the fridge while I assemble the rest of the ingredients

-Working with the butter to make fluffy scones
+- Working with the butter to make fluffy scones

 This is what makes a scone.
 When you marry the butter and flour together this gives those layers everyone loves and makes big fluffy scones.

-Adding the wet ingredients to the scone dough
+- Adding the wet ingredients to the scone dough

 Sometimes a recipe calls for one amount of liquid but your dough is still dry after adding that.